vihari/vihari.github.io/why_india.md

 Researchers in India tend to know each other well.
 So, I found it easier to get good internships or could just shoot a mail to any researcher in India and get response.

+<a id="ta"></a>

+## Teaching duties
+Comparatively, expected teaching duties (at IIT Bombay at least) are low.
+Only eight hours of teaching duties are expected per week, which in practice is even lower.

 <a id="org2ca3812"></a>